 South India Temple Tour

 Tamil Nadu is the southernmost state of India.
-To the north and west are the states of Andhra Pradesh, Karnataka and Kerala.
+To the north and west are the states of Andhra Pradesh, Karnataka, and Kerala.
 To the east and south is the Bay of Bengal and the Indian Ocean.
-Tours of South India are incomplete without visiting the grand temples and cultural treasures of Tamil Nadu
+Tours of South India are incomplete without visiting the grand temples and cultural treasures of Tamil Nadu.
+South India Temple Tour one of the best tours in South India which includes all best and must-visit places in 12 days.

 Places to Visit in Tamil Nadu